 How to Conduct Competitor Analysis and What Approaches To Use At Each Step

-Nowadays there are 2 major approaches to competitive analysis:
+Nowadays, there are two major approaches to competitive analysis:

 - competitive analysis based on real-time results collected via Rank Tracking tools for the list of targeted keywords.

-We are going to discuss each of them in this article to get a clear picture of what we can gain out of both of these methods.
+Unfortunately, not everyone knows about the second one, let alone consider it.
+We will discuss each of them in this article to get a clear picture of what we can gain from both of these methods.

 So let’s start with the basics and go through the typical steps of a proper Competitive Analysis: